 Understanding Tax Deed Investments

-We look for the right opportunities at tax deed auctions to generate successful passive real estate income opportunities for our clients.
+At The PIP Group we look for the right opportunities to purchase tax deeds at government property auctions to generate successful passive real estate income opportunities for our clients.

 - May require judicial (court) involvement to obtain title